A description of the assembly map for the Baum-Connes conjecture with coefficients: Equivariant connective K-homology and configuration spaces

-\begin{defin}Let $G$ be a discrete group, $B$ be a separable $G$-$C^*$-algebra and $(X,Y)$ be a $G$-connected $G$-CW-pair.
-There is a natural inclusion Let $\c_G(X,Y;B)$ be the $G$-space defined as with the compact open topolo\-gy.
+The space of the strongly diagonalizable operators from $C_0(X,Y)$ to $M_n(B)$ with the compact-open topology is denoted by \end{defin} Note that each $M_i$ in the above definition is a projective $B$-Hilbert module. \begin{defin}Let $G$ be a discrete group, $B$ be a separable $G$-$C^*$-algebra and $(X,Y)$ be a $G$-connected $G$-CW-pair.
+There is a natural inclusion Let $\c_G(X,Y;B)$ be the $G$-space defined as with the weak topolo\-gy.
 The $G$-action is defined as follows

 for every $f\in C_0(X,Y)$. \end{defin} Now we will describe the space $\c_G(X,Y;B)$ as a configuration space.